BYLAWS OF THE ARLINGTON DEMOCRATIC TOWN COMMITTEE

-The name of this Committee shall be the Arlington Democratic Town Committee (“the Town Committee”).
+The name of this Committee shall be the Arlington Democratic Town Committee (“the Committee” or “the Town Committee”).

 ARTICLE II – OBJECTIVES

-This Committee is organized and constituted under authority of and in accordance with the provisions of Chapter 52 of the General Laws of Massachusetts, and shall have as its purposes: to foster and advance the ideals and aims of the Democratic Party; to do all things necessary and incidental to the building and strengthening of the Democratic Party in Massachusetts; to organize and work for the election and appointment of members of the Democratic Party at the District, County, State and National levels.
+This Committee is organized and constituted under authority of and in accordance with the provisions of Chapter 52 of the General Laws of Massachusetts, and shall have as its purposes: to foster and advance the ideals and aims of the Democratic Party; to do all things necessary and incidental to the building and strengthening of the Democratic Party in Massachusetts and specifically in Arlington; to organize and work for the election and appointment of members of the Democratic Party at the District, County, State and National levels.

 ARTICLE III – MEMBERSHIP

 Section 1 – Number of Elected Members.
-The Town Committee shall consist of thirty five (35) registered Democrats elected at the Presidential Primary for a period of four (4) years ending thirty (30) days following the day of the next Presidential Primary.
+The Town Committee shall consist of thirty five (35) registered Democrats in Arlington elected at the Presidential Primary for a period of four (4) years ending thirty (30) days following the day of the next Presidential Primary.
 Such members will be the Voting Members of the Town Committee.
 Voting Members shall also include any “20-Year” Members, Ex-officio Members, and those elected to membership by the members of said Committee in conformance with the provisions of law and these bylaws.

 Section 2 – Organization of Committee.
-The Committee, following the election of its members, shall meet and organize, and from its members elect a Chairperson, Vice Chairperson, Secretary, Treasurer, Affirmative Action and Outreach Advisor, and such other officers as it may decide to elect.
+The Committee, following the election of its members, shall meet and organize, and from its members elect officers.
 At such meeting the Committee may add to its elected members provided it does not exceed the total allowed by law as found on file with the Secretary of State’s office.

 The exception to this rule is the case of a Voting Member who requests to be moved to Associate Member status.
 Upon the Voting Member’s request in person or in writing, the Voting Member’s resignation may be followed by a vote to elect that person immediately as an Associate Member, whether that person is present or not.

-Section 5 – Voting Privileges.
+Section 7 – Voting Privileges.
 The privileges of holding office, initiating motions, and voting shall be limited to Voting Members, including “20-Year” and Ex-officio Members.

-Section 6 – Removal of Members.
-Any Voting Member (including Ex-officio and “20-Year”) or Associate Member of the Committee who moves from Arlington during his/her term shall cease to be a member of the Committee at that time.
+Section 8 – Removal of Members.
+Any Voting Member (including Ex-officio and “20-Year”) or Associate Member of the Committee who moves from Arlington during their term shall cease to be a member of the Committee at that time.
 Any Voting or Associate Member of the Committee who changes their Party registration to any designation other than Democratic shall cease to be a member of the Committee at that time.
-In addition, members may be removed at a hearing by a vote of the majority of the Voting Members, including Ex-officio and “20-Year” Members, of the Town Committee, using procedures guaranteeing adequate notice and due process, for one or more of the following reasons:
+In addition, members may be removed after a hearing by a vote of the majority of the Voting Members, including Ex-officio and “20-Year” Members, of the Town Committee, using procedures guaranteeing adequate notice and due process, for one or more of the following reasons:

 - failure to attend at least half of the regularly scheduled Committee meetings during any calendar year (attendance will be reviewed annually);